guysexton/TheDrag/README.md

 User Stories:

 1. I want a list of current manufacturers that are sold around my area. / 2 Hours
-2. I'm a die hard Subaru fan, but I can't find any older models on their official website.
-I need to know which models are made by Subaru. / 2 Hours
+2. I'm a die hard Subaru fan, I need to know which models are made by Subaru. / 2 Hours
 3. As a undergraduate college student with no income, I want a way to find a cheap car under $20,000, so I can drive to school. / 3 Hours
 4. As a commuter to work, I want to know the highway mpg of certain models. /4 Hours
 5. I'm in the market for a car.
 More than just knowing the price, I wantto know what the car will look like before I buy it. / 2 Hours